7 amazing day trips from Rome, Italy

-A beautiful medieval town, Bracciano is also home to the Orsini Odescalchi Castle, historical mansion famous for having been the venue for Tom Cruise’s wedding.
-Built in the 15th century upon the commission of Napoleon Orsini to Italian architect Francesco di Giorgio Martini, throughout the century has been object of dispute between Roman noble families Colonna and Borgia who fiercely fought for its ownership, to the point that in 1496 Pope Alexander VI Borgia confiscated it.
+A beautiful medieval town, Bracciano is also home to the Orsini Odescalchi Castle.
+This historic mansion is also famous for having been the venue for Tom Cruise’s wedding.
+Built in the 15th century upon the commission of Napoleon Orsini to Italian architect Francesco di Giorgio Martini, throughout the century has been the object of dispute between Roman noble families Colonna and Borgia who fiercely fought for its ownership.
+To the point that in 1496 Pope Alexander VI Borgia confiscated it.

 Residence of local noble clans and several popes, the castle is a must for any visit to this lovely town north of Rome.